invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 Unlock the true potential of IoT, reduce waste, and revolutionize the landscape of ultra low power distributed computing.
 Construct a world where every device, every action, and every contribution matters.
 Join and change your IoT devices to work for you, and for the betterment of our planet.

+Inspired by the history of BOINC and its ambitious pursuit of volunteer computing, GridShell aims to carry forward the spirit of distributed volunteer computing into the realm of IoT devices.
+(Reference: [BOINC History](https://continuum-hypothesis.com/boinc_history.php))